 - You Shall Not Pass!: Referenced by one of his lines.

 Voiced by Arin Scalfo

-- "I'm not just in my element!
+- "I'm not just in my element.
 I am my element!"

 Ix is a squishy, mobile, highly unique support and initiator.
 His basic attack launches a medium-range crystal that does average damage, alongside 3 smaller crystals in melee range.
 He can launch a Psionic Bond outwards.
 If it hits an Awesomenaut, he's bonded to them: healing over time if they're an ally and dealing damage if they're an enemy.
-The bond can be broken by moving too far away, and (if an enemy is connected) passing though a team wall.
+The bond can be broken by moving too far away, and (if an enemy is connected) passing through a team wall.
 Ix can reactivate the skill to switch places with his bonded target.
 His other ability, Refract, makes him briefly invincible and CC immune, although it slows him down and prevents him from using his skills.